Evaluating Your Own Work

 Some of these assumptions will be helpful to you and some will not.
 No one is requiring your murder mystery to have a dead body by page fifteen.
 But on the other hand your romance needs to have a happily-ever-after or it’s not a romance.

-No one says you have to write a romance; if your story is turning out not to have a happily-ever-after maybe the thing to do is just call it something else.
+No one says you have to write a romance; if your story is turning out not to have a happily-ever-after maybe the thing to do is to call it something else.

 Although I’ve given some genre examples, assumptions aren’t just about genre, although that can be a place to start.
 They can be about things like character development or how plots work, and so on.